Dark figure of crime: Methodology

+All measures of crime have a dark figure to some degree.
 Comparisons between official statistics, such as the Uniform Crime Reports and the National Incident-Based Reporting System, and victim studies, such as the National Crime Victimization Survey (NCVS), attempt to provide an insight into the amount of unreported crime.

 Self-report studies are also used in comparison with official statistics and organized datasets to assess the dark of crime.